 Willful Failure to Pay Income Taxes

-The reason why not every sixth person you know is facing criminal charges is because the IRS distinguishes between income tax fraud and negligence.
+The reason why not every sixth person you know is facing criminal charges is that the IRS distinguishes between income tax fraud and negligence.

 Tax fraud is a deliberate attempt to evade taxes or to defraud the IRS.
 Tax fraud takes place when a person or company willfully does one of the following: